 There are 533 mg of potassium in 100 g of bamboo, enabling bones and muscles to develop healthily.
 Also, potassium works alongside sodium to regulate nerve signals, fluid balance, and muscle contractions.

 Potassium can aid in recovery from injuries.
 If the parrot sustains a wound, potassium will help stem the blood flow and reduce the risk of anemia.
 Vitamin K is also essential for blood coagulation.

 Bamboo shoots contain phytochemicals, which have antibacterial and antiviral properties.

-Bamboo is also a rich source of many other minerals, including:
+Bamboo is an excellent source of other minerals, including:

-Parrots need selenium as it acts as an antioxidant and boosts the immune system.
-It also assists with:
+Parrots need selenium as it’s an antioxidant.
+It also assists with the following:

-Parrots only need trace amounts of zinc, but it assists with insulin production and vitamin A to fulfill its function.
+Parrots only need trace amounts of zinc, which assists with insulin production and vitamin A absorption.

 Parrots need manganese for normal bone and eggshell growth.
 Without it, parrots are at risk of:

 As explained, bamboo shoots, or sprouts, are the edible part.
 Bamboo shoots are also where nutrients, minerals, and vitamins are stored.
 They’re the tastiest part, so parrots like eating bamboo shoots.

 The leaves of “true bamboo” are safe for parrots.
 Bamboo leaves contain up to 22% protein, assist with digestion, reduce inflammation, and are a good source of vitamins B, C, and E.